My Equipment

 - Turn off anything you can that makes noise.
 (HVAC, Phone, Notifications, etc.)

-- Warm up the voice!
+- Warm up the voice! ( how to)

 # When Starting a New Project